07/04/2020: Temporary changes to whg complaints

 You will be invited to attend so that you can explain your experience.
 You can also bring a friend or representative with you (this cannot be a legal representative).
 The Panel will consider all of the information and make a decision.
-You will receive a letter to explain the decision within 10 working days.
+You will receive a letter to explain the decision the panel have reached.

 Where a designated person considers that they are unable to resolve a complaint locally and if you have authorised them in writing to do so, they have the option to refer a complaint to the Housing Ombudsman.